ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## Offer and answer considerations

 V3C coded content consists of metadata, i.e. atlas data and the video coded bitstreams represented as separate media lines in the SDP (unless packed video is used {{v3c-video-components}}).
-During the session negotiation the offerer lists different V3C components (video & metadata) and informs the receiver which medial lines SHOULD be consumed together.
+During the session negotiation the offerer lists different V3C components (video & metadata) and informs the receiver which media lines SHOULD be consumed together.
 The receiver CAN select media components as suggested by the offer or select subset of the components and formulate the answer accordingly.
 This freedom allows the receiver to consume a subset of the V3C coded media in scenarios where it is fully or partially ignorant of the V3C coding scheme.

 An example of an offer which only sends V3C content.
 The following example contains video components as three different versions (H.264, H.265, H.266).
 Further differences between the alternatives would be signaled as part of the media attribute parameters, as is the practice with regular video streams.